Daeinar/anf2cnf-sage/README.md

 #### FEATURES
-* Variety of term substitution strategies, for more details please see the following [paper][5].
+* Variety of term substitution strategies, for more details please see the corresponding [paper][5].
 On request a copy of the paper can be sent to the interested reader.
 * Support for different clause types:
   - DIMACS